-When Monkey was tiny it was great fun to go to the paint your own studios and get mugs done for all the relatives.
+Oil Based Sharpie Mug Gift – When Monkey was tiny it was great fun to go to the paint your own studios and get mugs done for all the relatives.
 On his first Christmas we made Christmas baubles too.
 Ours is now by far one of the most cherished decorations we own.
 The only problem is that although paint studios are brilliant when they are babies, there is an age when it just doesn’t work.
 They are old enough to want to paint their own but are too young to have the required attention span!
-Because of this I was looking for an alternative solution for a gift for Monkey’s Grandpa’s Birthday present and got inspired by the DIY painted mug post on Gluedtomycraftsblog.com here.

-However I touched it up using a cocktail stick, using the point to rub off the excess ink, I’m not sure this would work if you didn’t do it straight away.
+However I touched it up using a cocktail stick, using the point to rub off the excess ink.
+I’m not sure this would work if you didn’t do it straight away.
 I’m really pleased with the result.
 We left it for 24 hours before placing in the oven on 180 for half an hour.
-Just be warned some of the lighter colours such as the pink and orange went darker after they had been in the oven.
+Just be warned some of the lighter colours.
+As the pink and orange went darker after they had been in the oven.

 Update – May 2015

-We have also used this method successfully to create a Thank You plate for Monkey’s Nana and Bamps after he stayed with them for a little holiday.
+We have also used this method successfully to create a Thank You plate.
 Again I brought the crockery from Wilkinsons:

 If you’ve liked this post please follow me on my social media channels: